dibsonthis/SimpleFilter/README.md

 ## <b>SimpleFilter.<i>cycle</b>(array, filters, levels=1, pool=True, rectlin=True, col='Greys_r', plot=False, plotall=True, flat=False)</i>

-### Cycles through a list of provided filters and performs multiple convolutions on or mutates an image using each filter and returns a list of arrays (images)
+### Cycles through a list of provided filters and performs multiple convolutions on or mutates an image using each filter and returns a list of arrays (images).
+Important: Cycle preps/unpreps images automatically
 -	Array: Array to be cycled
 -	Filters: Accepts a list of filters to cycle through
 -	Levels: Number of mutations per filter